DavyJonesLocker/party_foul/README.md

   # The constants here *must* be represented as strings
   config.blacklisted_exceptions = ['ActiveRecord::RecordNotFound', 'ActionController::RoutingError']

-  # The list of HTTP Headers that PartyFoul should be allowed to report
-  config.blacklisted_headers    = ['Cookie']

   # The OAuth token for the account that is opening the issues on Github
   config.oauth_token            = 'abcdefgh1234567890'